FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-## Discussion PAR and growth trends {.unnumbered}

-The purpose of this study was to determine the interactive effects of photoperiod, PAR level, spectral bandwidth and dissolved [O~2~] regimes on the growth of *P. marinus*, under simulated present day and hypothetical future ecological niches.

-### Photoperiod {.unnumbered}
+### Growth Responses to Photoperiod {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, was completely excluded from growth under the 4 h photoperiod, and then showed increasing growth rate with increasing photoperiod.
-Thus, MED4 can potentially exploit longer summer photoperiods in temperate zones, but will remain excluded from growth in winter through its requirement for more than 4 h of light per day.
+The representative of HLI clade, *P. marinus* MED4, was completely excluded from growth under the 4 h photoperiod, andshowed increasing growth rates with increasing photoperiod.
+Thus, MED4 can potentially exploit longer summer photoperiods in temperate zones, but will likely remain excluded from growth in winter through its requirement for more than 4 h of light per day, even if water temperature warms into the Clade HLI tolerance range.

 The LLIII clade, *P. marinus* SS120, grew under photoperiods longer than 4 h and showed increasing growth rate with increasing photoperiods.
-Therefore, SS120 can potentially exploit the longer summer photoperiods in temperate zones but cannot sustain growth in winter through its requirement for more than 4 h of light per day.
+Therefore, SS120 can potentially exploit the longer summer photoperiods in temperate zones but again cannot sustain growth in winter through its requirement for more than 4 h of light per day, even if water temperature warms into the Clade LLIII tolerance range.

 The LLIV clade, *P. marinus* MIT9313, exploited all tested photoperiods, and showed increasing growth rate with increasing photoperiods.
 Hence,